-With the rise of online gaming, couch co op games are perceived as going the way of the dodo or even a selling point if they allow you play with your friends from the comfort of your couch.
-It’s a strange situation for anyone who grew up in the nineties, a decade in which countless friendships were put on the line in games of Goldeneye and Mario Party.
+With the rise of online gaming, couch co-op games are perceived as going the way of the dodo.
+They’re even a selling point if they allow you to play with your friends from the comfort of your couch, that’s how uncommon they are.
+It’s a strange situation for anyone who grew up in the 90s, a decade in which countless friendships were put on the line in games of Goldeneye and Mario Party.

 With games like Halo, which built a lot of its reputation on local multiplayer, doing away with split-screen and more and more games adopting purely online components, you couldn’t be blamed for being pessimistic about the future of picking up and playing games with your friends in the living room.
 However, there’s still a decent stream of the best couch co-op games releasing fairly regularly and refusing to bend the knee to the norm, as well as some all-time classics that you can always fall back on.

-Developer: Hazelight Publisher: EA Originals Platform(s): PC, PS4, XB1
+Developer: Hazelight Publisher: EA Originals Platform(s): PC, PS4, Xbox One Players: 2 players

 Playing as Leo and Vincent, you and a buddy must escape from prison and then set out on a quest for revenge.
 Cinematic and engaging with plenty of gameplay quirks, A Way Out utilises its split-screen perfectly and is easy to pick up and play for gamers of all experiences.
 A truly underrated gem of 2018 that more people should play.

 “Even with some sloppy writing and a hackneyed story, A Way Out’s gameplay is so infectious and its heart so sincere that it’s almost impossible to resist.
 Long live couch co-op.”

 Developer: Supermassive Games Publisher: SIE Platform(s): PS4 Players: 4 players